comp-neural-circuits/novelty-via-inhibitory-plasticity/README.md

 Run the following commands from a Ubuntu command line (tested on Ubuntu 18.04).
 The arguments set the sequence and stimulation parameters and enable flexible testing of different parameters.

 Step into the `main` folder to run the initialisation files.
+Ensure that the correct version of Julia including the required packages are installed and that the Julia path is specified.

 #### For 1. the sequence violation paradigm,
 run the following command